gilmerperez/kingdom-movement/SpecificationSheet.md

 ### Pages & Content

+- **Header:**

+  - Logo, Navigation, CTA Button

-- **Header/Footer:**
+  - **Footer:**

-  - Logo, Navigation, CTA Button, social links, essential contact info, legal text.
+  - Logo, legal text, copyright, legal pages, social links, site navigation, contact info

 - **Home Page:**

-  - Overview of memberships, kitchen menu, schedules, collaborations, CTA Button.
-  - CTAs linking to dedicated pages.
+  - Overview of memberships, kitchen menu, schedules, collaborations, CTAs linking to dedicated pages.

 - **Membership Page:**

   - Lists different membership tiers with benefits.
+  - For each membership I will need:
+  - - id
+  - - name/tier of membership
+  - - price
+  - - features/benefits: Ex: access to which classes?, guest passes?
+  - - description

   - **Individual Membership Page:**

-  - Click into a tier for details, sign-up instructions, and contact links.
+  - Click into a membership for more details, sign-up instructions, and contact links.
+  - Big motivational picture at the top that fades to be more dark at the bottom then show the details

 - **Food Menu Page:**

-  - Full menu with details (price, calories, variations).
+  - Full menu with details
+  - Categories for protein shakes, teas, waffles, acai bowls
+  - Any promotions that you would like to advertise right away?
+  - For each menu item I will need:
+  - - id (For me)
+  - - name of menu item
+  - - price
+  - - calories (?)
+  - - description (I can generate)
+  - - variations and/or toppings (If any)
+  - - picture (if not I will get one from the internet)

 - **Schedule Page:**

+  - CSS Grid Format
   - Weekly class schedule.
   - Links to view workouts, sign-up interest forms, see who’s attending.